 9. The elder is unable to provide such essential self-care as maintaining proper personal hygiene, taking prescriptions as directed, eating properly, and moving safely around the home.

-10. The elder and family expresses concern about paying for future long-term care.
+10. The elder and family express concern about paying for future long-term care.

 Benefits of a Life Care Plan